-The vetrinarian diagnosed Stew as having had a stroke (consistant with the symptoms) and based on his age and condition, recommended euthanizing him.
+The veterinarian diagnosed Stew as having had a stroke (consistent with the symptoms) and based on his age and condition, recommended euthanasing him.
 Based on online research we pressed for treatment with an anti-parasitic instead.
 Believing he would die shortly anyway, she allowed us to proceed with antibiotics and a dewormer.
 Stew made a full recovery in three weeks, in fact recovering much of his health loss we had initially attributed to depression and old age.

 The Full Story